manasv/website/src/pages/resume.md

     * **Web Developer @ The Lab Studio** (April 2016 - June 2019): Mostly web based projects written in PHP frameworks like Laravel / Symfony, and Wordpress websites, experimented with JAMSTACK websites, also had the oportunity to grow in more areas than only development, as the team was composed by talented creative minds that taugh me about graphic design, design thinking, project management.

-    * **Learning Cool Stuuf** (From the beginning - Present): I do like to learn new things, from development, design, and any techologies that do improve my workflow, lifestyle, anything that makes life simple, work better.
+    * **Learning Cool Stuff** (From the beginning - Present): I do like to learn new things, from development, design, and any techologies that do improve my workflow, lifestyle, anything that makes life simple, work better.

 * **Personal Projects:**
     * **MaGus - iOS Project generation tool:** CLI Tool that generates iOS project structure based on the information given from the user, giving a blank canvas to start working on a project with configuration files from common tools used in development and skyrocket the project setup phase and going straight to code, also has a robust API to be able to customize the project creation by anyone using the tool.